aibasel/lab/docs/downward.experiment.rst

 .. note::

    The :class:`FastDownwardExperiment
-   <downward.experiment.FastDownwardExperiment>` class makes it simply to write
+   <downward.experiment.FastDownwardExperiment>` class makes it easy to write
    "standard" experiments, but it assumes a rigid experiment structure: it only allows you to run each added algorithm on each added task, and individual runs cannot easily be customized.
 If you need more flexibility, you can use